mas-4/minimalpairs/README.md

 The second thing I did was deduplicate the list of pairs.
 That brought me from 1487 down to 745.
 This is starting to sound more doable.

-In those 745 pairs are (obviously) `745 x 2 =` 1,490 words.
-But there an absurd
-amount of duplicates.
+In those 745 pairs are `745 x 2 =` 1,490 words.
+But there an absurd amount of duplicates.
 Bringing that down to unique we have a mere 497 unique words.

 497 words times an average of 3 files per word comes to 1,491 files to download.
 That's almost 2,000 requests which I can do in (probably) a little over 4 days.